 Phytophthora kernoviae Brasier, Beales & S.A.
 Kirk (2005) was first observed in Cornwall, southwest England in 2003.
 The new species was described in 2005.
-It causes leaf lesions on rhododendron and stem lesions on European beech in gardens and woodlands in the UK.
+It causes leaf lesions on rhododendron and stem lesions on European beech in gardens and woodlands in the UK and Ireland.
 Other trees and shrubs are also affected.
-The pathogen appears to match isolates recovered in New Zealand from a diseased cherimoya orchard in 2006 and from soil isolates recovered previously from a native kauri forest and a radiata pine plantation.
+The pathogen appears to match isolates recovered in New Zealand from a diseased cherimoya orchard in 2006 and soil isolates recovered previously from a native kauri forest and a radiata pine plantation.
+P. kernoviae has also been isolated from fallen leaves of Drimys winteri and streams in a native South American forest.
 Etymology: ‘Kernow’, the old name for Cornwall.